maxamillion32/daily-expense-tracker-react/README.md

-# Income & Expense Tracker
+# Incomes & Expenses Tracker
 A web app for tracking expenses, incomes and budgets.

 Website: https://expense-tracker-4e13a.web.app/